iwhite-booth21/DoggyDatingDeluxeIOS/README.md

 * [X] A new user may create a profile.
 * [X] A user may post an image.
 * [X] A user may view a collection of posts.
-* [] A user may view a collection of their own posts